AnBui2004/betterlimbo/README.md

 # Notes
 This is not a project that belongs to the parent project.
 This is the original project: https://github.com/limboemu
 # What's new
-- Compatible with Android 14.
-- New icon pack.
-- Fix empty file list error when using Legacy File Manager on Android 10.
-- Fix file and folder not found error on Android 10+.
-- Reduces the possibility of crashes when temporarily exiting an application while the virtual machine is running.
-- Added Manager all file permission.
-- Added Post Notification permission.
-- Create qcow2 files with capacities of 32GB, 64GB and 128GB.
+- More modern interface.
+- Added Boot menu, Intel IOMMU, Virtio Memory, Virtio GPU, Virtio Serial, Virtio Random Number Generator, JIT Cache (1MB), Dual channel memory, UEFI.

 Notes
-The virtual machine status notification feature is not yet supported on Android 12+.
+- The virtual machine status notification feature is not yet supported on Android 12+.
+- It may not work on Android 13+ OS on some devices.
+- If the UEFI file cannot be loaded.
+Create a folder named "limbo" in internal storage.
+Go back to Limbo app, select Hard Disk A, select New, select CHANGE DIRECTORY and select the folder named "limbo" just created earlier.
+And now deselect and re-select UEFI.